8base/Documentation/docs/backend/8base-console-authentication.md

 ### OpenID Connect

-The ability to set up an authentication provider that supports the OpenID specification is available for workspaces with paid plan.
+The ability to set up an authentication provider that supports the OpenID specification is available for workspaces with a paid plan.

 In the 8base Management Console, you're able to configure one or more authentication providers under `App Services > Authentication`.
-Click the "+" button and fill out the provider form, selecting _OpenID_ as the type and adding an OpenID Provider URL.
+Click the "+" button and fill out the provider form, select _OpenID_ as the type and add an OpenID Provider URL.
 Once completed, the record is saved to your _Authentication Profiles_.

 ![Adding an OpenID Authentication Provider in 8base](./images/openid-settings.png)